open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 - **Attach uprobes to allocator-specific internal sampling paths (`jemalloc`, `tcmalloc`)** - we discount this approach as it is fragile against the internals of the allocators, the allocators do not by default have sampling turned on (or if it is turned on, it may do more work than we want - for instance, with jemalloc and its optional stack-collection behaviour in the sampling path), and does not generalise to all allocators.
 Additionally, allocators are frequently statically linked, meaning there is no predictable symbol to attach to - internal names and inlining decisions vary across versions and build configurations.
 - **Sample every alloc/free.** Prohibitive overhead; allocators are on the critical path for most workloads.
 - **Global (per-binary) uprobe attachment** rather than per-PID.
 Loses the ability to opt processes in/out individually and complicates cleanup; doesn't fit the profiler's existing lifecycle model.
-- **Hand-rolled `.note.stapsdt` parsing.** Pointless given the `parca-dev/usdt` parser already exists, is small, and is permissively licensed.
 - **Per-process backpressure from profiler to sampler.** We considered using the global PID controller to feed pressure back proportionally to all sampled processes, so they scale their sampling intervals fairly rather than one process starving others.
 We discarded this for now because the interface is problematic: passing writable pointers through the USDT is a security concern for the profiler, and alternatives (shared memory mappings, backchannel syscalls) add significant complexity to the userspace sampler.
 Additionally, the more complex the contract between profiler and sampler, the less likely we can upstream this mechanism into allocators and runtimes themselves.

 # Author's Preferred Solution